 Food is a valuable resource, and has social, environmental, and economic value.
-Edible and inedible food reaches landfills more than any other single material in everyday trash.
+Edible and inedible food reaches landfills more than any other single material.
 With 1 in 6 Washingtonians being food insecure, it is important to prevent and reduce food waste in the first place.

 In April 2019, the Washington Legislature passed the Food Waste Reduction Act.
 This law tasks us — along with the Washington departments of Health, Agriculture, and the Office of Superintendent of Public Instruction — to write a food waste prevention plan.
 This plan will recommend actions to achieve a 50% reduction in food waste in Washington by 2030.
 We will use 2015 waste disposal figures as the baseline for this goal.